 - investigating issues relevant and important to the future of Victorian public library services

 The Margery C Ramsay and Barrett Reid scholarships are awarded in alternating years.
-In 2013, the Barrett Reid Scholarship will be awarded.
+In 2014, the Margery C Ramsay Scholarship will be awarded.

 About Margery C Ramsay

 Margery C Ramsay was the first qualified librarian appointed to a public library service in country Victoria.
 She was appointed to the Ballarat library in 1946 and in 1950, under her guidance, the library became part of the Central Highlands Regional Library Service.
 This was one of the first regional library services in Victoria.